joshminnie/workspace/README.md

 ## Setup

-Run our included install script and you will be up and running.
+Run our included bootstrap script and you will be up and running.

 ```
-$> ./install.sh
+$> script/bootstrap
 ```

 ## Using Workspace